P05A1

 Why would an open circuit cause a high voltage?

-PCMs typically apply a small pull-up resistor on switch input circuits.
+Modules apply a small pull-up on switch input circuits.
 When the circuit is open, no current flows through the switch network to pull the voltage down, so the signal floats up toward the reference voltage.

 How do I test the clock spring for this fault?

-With the steering wheel centered, use a DMM to measure continuity between the clock spring terminals that carry the cruise control signal.
-Rotate the wheel slowly through its range while monitoring for intermittent open readings.
+With the steering wheel centered, use a meter to check continuity of the clock spring terminals that carry the cruise control signal, then rotate the wheel slowly through its range while watching for intermittent open or shorted readings.

 Disabling P05A1 in software